xkhainguyen/xkhainguyen.github.io/_news/2307_rss_workshop.md

 ---
 layout: post
-date: 2024-05-20 07:59:00-0400
+date: 2024-06-28 07:59:00-0400
 inline: true
 ---

-Two papers were accepted in RSS 2024 Workshops: Frontiers of Optimization for Robotics and Learning for Assistive Robotics.
+[Two papers](publication) were accepted at RSS 2024 Workshops: Frontiers of Optimization for Robotics and Learning for Assistive Robotics.